litstack/litstack/docs/docs/crud/forms.md

 ];
 ```

-The migration can now simply be rolled back and re-run using the artisan command `fjord:nav-permissions`.
+The migration can now simply be rolled back and re-run using the artisan command `fjord:form-permissions`.

 ```shell
 php artisan fjord:nav-permissions